ytiurin/inlinescriptloader/README.md

 **scriptsLoadedHandler**

-Function to execute when all scripts are loaded.
+Function to execute when all js files are loaded.
 Function recieve the result of the last executed script as an argument.

 #### Possible options

 **cache**

-If `false`, loader will always get scripts from the remote server, ignoring the local cache.
+If `false`, loader will always download js files from the remote server, ignoring the local cache.
 Default is `true`.

 **debug**